As an Amazon Associate we earn from qualifying purchases.

 - Using bases ~ph 9.5 and higher.

 Acids will neutralize the fats and bases will saponify (turn them to soap).
-We’ll be going over the baking soda method in detail, but if you want to use lemon juice or white vinegar, just add that to the hot rinsing water rather than directly to the mat.
+I’ll be going over the baking soda method in detail, but if you want to use lemon juice or white vinegar, just add that to the hot rinsing water rather than directly to the mat.

 Step 1: Place Mat on a Baking Sheet in Oven

 Turn your oven on to 300°F and place the silicone baking mats in the oven on a baking sheet as the oven is heating up.
 When silicone is heated, it becomes porous and allows some of the fat and oil from the food you are cooking to move into the mat.
-By heating the mats up we can do a few things.
+By heating the mats up I can do a few things.

 Second, any fats that are solid at room temperature will be liquified, allowing easier application of cleaning products.

 Finally, baking soda is not a particularly strong or great base for saponification.
-We use it because it is safe and readily available.
+I use it because it is safe and readily available.
 Heating the fat and baking soda together to around 150°F / 65°C will help the saponification process complete more efficiently.

 Step 2: Turn Off Oven When It Comes to Temperature

-Turn your oven off when it hits 300°F. The fat will be rendered out, the mats pores open, and the residual heat will average out long enough for our baking soda to do its work.
+Turn your oven off when it hits 300°F. The fat will be rendered out, the mats pores open, and the residual heat will average out long enough for my baking soda to do its work.
 If you have a super accurate low temperature oven you can just set it for 150-200°F and just hold it there for 15 minutes.

 Most ovens are pretty poor at keeping temperatures below 250°F though.
 While I have not tried this, it is conceivable you could sous vide your silicone baking mats or do the boiling water in an ice chest trick as well.